EvilFreelancer/docker-compose-jenkins/README.md

-# Docker composition of Jenskins
+# Docker composition of Jenkins

 ## How to set up